 What is face yoga?

-The trend for 'AthBeauty' - blending fitness with beauty - has only grown, most notably in the UK with the launch of FaceGym, the innovative facial studio that specialises in complexion 'workouts' using kneading and knuckling techniques to tone and tighten the facial muscles.
+The trend for 'AthBeauty' - blending fitness with beauty - has only grown, most notably in the UK with FaceGym, the innovative facial studio that specialises in complexion 'workouts' using kneading and knuckling techniques to tone and tighten the facial muscles.

 How does it work?